 Two of the couple’s numerous pets

-It was about an hour trip, but the travel time from Pala-Pala to Imus Toll Bridge (jeepney fare was PHP 10.50 or USD 0.22) was about the same despite the shorter distance because of the traffic.
-Like Laguna, many a sleepy town in Cavite, notably Imus, had fallen victim to rapid urbanization in the early 80s.
+It was a roughly one-hour trip, but the travel time from Pala-Pala to Imus Toll Bridge (the jeepney fare was PHP 10.50 or US$0.22) was about the same, despite the shorter distance, due to traffic.
+Like Laguna, many “sleepy” towns in Cavite, notably Imus, had fallen victim to rapid urbanization in the early 1980s.

-I finally took another tricycle ride (solo for PHP 25 or USD 0.53), which I found to be excessive since the distance was just about 400 meters; I should have just walked (if not for my disability) back to the house.
-I was in Bayan Luma 3, Imus by 10:30 AM.
+I finally took another tricycle ride (solo for PHP 25 or US$0.53), which I found to be excessive since the distance was just about 400 meters; I should have just walked (if not for my disability) back home.
+I was in Bayan Luma 3, Imus, by 10:30 AM.

-I ate lunch of “chicken afritada” (stewed chicken with tomato sauce) and “Menudo” (a variation of the Mexican comfort food but not as soupy) at about 11:30 AM.
-I took an hour’s nap afterward on my Thermarest.
+I ate lunch of “chicken afritada” (stewed chicken with tomato sauce) and “Menudo” (a variation of the Mexican comfort food, but not as soupy) at about 11:30 AM.
+I took a one-hour nap afterward on my Therm-a-Rest.

-Ate Nene (wife of my aunt’s late first cousin, Rodolfo ‘Rudy’ del Rosario) dropped by at about 4 PM together with a husband and wife friend of hers.
-She was trying to sell a parcel of land owned by her husband and brought with her signage for the purpose.
-The property is located at the back of my aunt’s house, three houses away.
+Ate Nene (wife of my aunt’s late first cousin, Rodolfo ‘Rody’ del Rosario) dropped by around 4 PM, accompanied by a husband-and-wife friend.
+She was trying to sell a parcel of land owned by her late husband and had brought a sign for the purpose.
+The property is located at the back of my aunts’ house, three houses away.

 The car danced to the rhythm of the almost-howling winds that gust on the stretch of road that connects Interstate 80 with I-680 from Fairfield in the north going southwards to Benicia.
 Another work day had passed and I was on the road once again for the return trip back home to Fremont — 60 miles away from where I work on that part of the Bay Area.